 Vulnerable or Covert Narcissists

-They are insecure, have low self-esteem, and are introverts.
+They are highly insecure, have low self-esteem, and are introverts.
 They dream of making it big but want others to validate and appreciate them at every step.
 Because of their attitude, getting huge success becomes difficult for them.

 Narcissistic Personality Disorder